gregrossdev/nextjs-varsana-swami/posts/jesus-martin-luther-and-anarthas.md

 cover: "/public/writings/2016_30_martin_luther-scaled-jpg.webp"

 ---
 Srila Prabhupada writes, "A Vaishnava should follow the example of such Vaishnavas as Haridas Thakura, Nityananda Prabhu, and also Lord Jesus Christ."
 SB 4:6:47.

-(The Bhavisya Purana, Chapter 19, describes an encounter between Jesus and the Aryan King Shalivahana.
-The king saw an auspicious man living on a mountain with a golden complexion and white clothes.
-Upon inquiry, the man informed the king, "I am Isha Putra, the Son of God.
-I was born from a virgin."
-After identifying himself, Jesus explained the reason for his advent.
-His purpose is to preach the eternal principles of religion to the mlecchas via their own faith. ) TAKE OUT THIS PARAGRAPH

 The eternal principles Jesus established are purification of the mind by two means.
 The internal and prime method is chanting the Holy Name.
 The secondary, complementary aspect is proper conduct which includes truthfulness, meditation, mental harmony, and following prescribed rules and regulations.